+Ethnicity.
 People of South Asian or Afro-Caribbean origin are at higher risk of developing diabetes.
-They are also more likely to have type 2 diabetes presenting at a young age, and usually have poorer risk factor control.
+They are also more likely to have type 2 diabetes presenting at a young age and usually have poorer risk factor control.
 South Asian patients have a high risk of developing diabetic renal disease and also coronary artery disease.
-Afro-Caribbean patients are more likely to have strokes, and have a higher risk of gestational diabetes.
-South Asian and Hispanic children may develop type 2 diabetes.
-Table 1.1 The International Classification of adult underweight, overweight and obesity according to BMI (adapted from WHO guidelines, http://apps.who.int/bmi/index.jsp?introPage=intro\3.html).
+Afro-Caribbean patients are more likely to have strokes and have

+Table 1.1 The International Classification of adult underweight, overweight and obesity according to BMI (adapted from WHO guidelines, http://apps. who.int/bmi/index.jsp?introPage=intro 3.html)